3 Important Aspects of Maintaining A Healthy Weight

-The importance of maintaining a healthy weight to a heart patient can’t be overstated.
+The importance of maintaining a healthy weight for a heart patient can’t be overstated.
 The heart is the hardest-working muscle in the body.
-Weight has a direct effect on the amount of work the heart has to do.
+Weight directly affects the amount of work the heart has to do.
 Losing even just a few pounds can have a strong positive impact on your overall health.

 Several factors determine a healthy weight.
 Maintaining a healthy weight is critical to avoiding heart disease, diabetes, high blood pressure, and respiratory problems.
 In general, obesity is considered having too much body fat, which places extra pressure on your arteries, bones, and nerves, making it difficult for your body to function properly.
 Fitness is the most important key to maintaining a healthy body weight.
-Walking and other regular exercises is a great place to start working toward maintaining a healthy body weight.
+Walking and other regular exercises are great places to start working toward maintaining a healthy body weight.